 The hotel highlight for us was indeed its spa area with indoor pool, whirlpool, gym, and sauna; which we used almost every day after returning from our island explorations.
 Because who would say no to a few mins chilling in the jacuzzi before dinner?

-Do you have somewhere beautiful to add to the list?
+Do you have somewhere beautiful to add to this Sao Miguel Azores photography list?
 Are you planning to visit Sao Miguel island or the Azores archipelago soon?
 Drop a comment below!

-Disclaimer: We were invited to 4 nights at Hotel Marina Atlantico and an Azores Easy Rent car for the lengtht of our stay.
+Disclaimer: We were invited to 4 nights at Hotel Marina Atlantico and an Azores Easy Rent car for the length of our stay.